lowRISC/sonata-system/doc/dev/fpga-programming.md

 ## JTAG Programming Using On-Board FTDI Chip

 The Sonata board includes a FTDI chip that can program the FPGA.
-This also allows usage inside of Vivado to access features such as Integrated Logic Anlayzer (ILA) blocks.
+This also allows usage inside of Vivado to access features such as Integrated Logic Analyzer (ILA) blocks.

 On the backside of the board, confirm switches SW1 are all set to **ON** as shown in this photo (this was the state the board is shipped in, so if you haven't touched the switches it should still be in that state):